-When version 2018 of PaintShop Pro was developed, in 2017, one of the goals of Corel was to make the program and its interface easier for the users.
+When Corel developed the version 2018 of PaintShop Pro, in 2017, one of their goals was to make the program and its interface easier for the users.
 Newcomers would have a simpler workspace with fewer tools so they would not be overwhelmed.
 Did that work?
 To some extent it did, but at the same time, it surprised many regular users who upgraded to that version.
 Even newcomers might be a bit lost if they try to follow some tutorials that use commands or tools that they can't seem to find.

 The first look

 When someone launches PaintShop Pro 2018 for the first time, this is what they will see.

 Although it is not obvious to the unsuspecting user, both workspaces are listed there, and by default, the Essentials one is selected.
 From this point, one could either click on the New button to create a new project or click on the Edit tab if they want to start editing images.

 If you don't notice that the Essentials option is selected and you go ahead and start to work, this is the workspace you will see appear.

 This workspace is clean, uncluttered and has lots of space to work.
 That is great if you are new to PaintShop Pro, but if you are already used to an older version of the program, you will immediately find that some sections, tools or commands are "missing", which might be quite frustrating.